abbylute/SnowClim/README.md

 Additional details regarding the SnowClim model physics, model calibration, climate data downscaling, model application to the western US, and model performance are available in:
 Lute, A. C., Abatzoglou, J., and Link, T.: SnowClim v1.0: high-resolution snow model and data for the western United States, Geosci.
 Model Dev., 15, 5045–5071, https://doi.org/10.5194/gmd-15-5045-2022, 2022.

-The beta release is available here:
+The SnowClim Model code is also available here:

 [![DOI](https://zenodo.org/badge/475599638.svg)](https://zenodo.org/badge/latestdoi/475599638)